One of the most frustrating experiences for personal trainers is to motivate clients and have them do what they should to get the desired results.

 “Complete at least 90 percent of all workouts within a month.”

-That way, you teach your client to focus on the day-to-day tasks they need to complete instead of obsessing over a distant finish line.
+That way, you teach your clients to focus on the day-to-day tasks they need to complete instead of obsessing over a distant finish line.

 1. Not Being Attentive